HongfeiLi365/Bayesian-Machine-Learning-Projects/README.md

 **Topic Modeling Using Bayesian Methods**
 + Implemented Latent Dirichlet Allocation with variational EM algorithm for topic modeling
-+ Fed the latent features into a Support Vector Machine classifier for document classification
++ Used a Support Vector Machine to classify documents based on latent features

+**Bayesian Optimization**
++ Used Bayesian Optimization to tune hyperparameters of a random forest model